Ellen-Dennison/GRAND-THEFT-AUTO-V/README.md

 ## 🌄 Overview

 When tasked with creating a nursery system in C++, a group of law-abiding citizens banded together to create a nursery system that can simulate the tedious task of being a nursery worker, the choice of freedom customers must have when crafting their orders , and the fickleness of plant life and the heavy attention they need.
+This is GRAND THEFT NURSERY!
 </br></br>